patternfly/patternfly-react/packages/react-core/src/demos/TextInputGroupDemo.md

 Attributes can be deselected (returning you to attribute selection mode) by hitting `escape`, or by hitting `backspace` when the only text in the text input is the attribute.

+Values can be individually removed from associated attributes after selection by selecting them a second time.

 ```ts file="./examples/TextInputGroup/AttributeValueFiltering.tsx"
 ```
 ### Auto-complete search with typeahead